steveaq/steveaq.github.io/_posts/2023-03-28-StatsBomb-Data-Exploration-pt1.md

 #### Dataframe Manipulation

-In this code block, we are processing the match_events DataFrame to extract pass-related data for the first half of the match.
+In this code block, we are processing the `match_events` DataFrame to extract pass-related data for the first half of the match.

-- We first create a new DataFrame called first_half by filtering match_events to include only rows where the 'period' column is equal to 1, representing the first half of the match.
+- We first create a new DataFrame called `first_half` by filtering `match_events` to include only rows where the 'period' column is equal to 1, representing the first half of the match.

-- Similarly, we create a DataFrame called second_half by filtering match_events to include only rows where the 'period' column is equal to 2, representing the second half of the match.
+- Similarly, we create a DataFrame called `second_half` by filtering `match_events` to include only rows where the 'period' column is equal to 2, representing the second half of the match.

-- Next, we filter the first_half DataFrame further to include only rows where the 'type' column is equal to 'Pass', resulting in a DataFrame called pass_raw.
+- Next, we filter the `first_half` DataFrame further to include only rows where the 'type' column is equal to 'Pass', resulting in a DataFrame called `pass_raw`.

 - Finally, we select specific columns `('timestamp', 'player', 'pass_recipient')` from pass_raw and store the result in the pass_number_raw DataFrame.